chrismeeky/kmart/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Optimisations
+## Optimizations

  - **Partial rendering**: This application renders both statically and dynamically generated contents simultaneously.
 The sidebar is an example of statically generated content while the product listing is an example of dynamically generated content.
 By default, the page load time is as fast as the slowest API request.
 To solve this blocking behavior, partial rendering is employed.
 Partial rendering ensures that the whole page is not blocked by API requests.
 This technique is further explained in the bullet points below.
  - **Streaming:** Streaming is simply breaking a route into chunks and loading them on the browser as they get ready to be loaded.
 In this application, the product listing page and details page are streamed from the server and rendered when they are loaded on the browser; unblocking the sidebar.
 This means the **entire page load time is reduced**, as the sidebar is initially rendered while waiting for other parts of the application to be ready.
 There are 2 ways to achieve this in NextJs: creating a loading.tsx file at the root/leaf segments or using React's Suspense by wrapping the UI in Suspense and providing a fallback UI.
  - **Skeleton loader:** As a fallback UI, I created skeleton loaders for both the product listing and details page.
 I chose to use the Skeleton loader as it minimizes Cumulative Layout Effects and also increases speed perception.
  - **Image Optimization:** As part of optimization, I used the *next/image* component to render images.
 This component by default provides a fallback UI while waiting for the images to load: thus also eliminating the Cumulative Layout Effect.
  - **Font Optimization:** This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
- **- SEOs:** To enhance the SEOs, I have provided basic meta titles and descriptions to the pages.
+ - **SEOs:** To enhance the SEOs, I have provided basic meta titles and descriptions to the pages.

 ## Cache/Cache Revalidation